Trench-foot/SPT-Dynamic-Goons/README.md

 ## Credits
 - Chomp for providing mod examples.
 - SPT Mod Development Channel for their discussions, which helped me a ton during development.
+- Fika discord user that posted their fix for Fika filtering out modded chat bots